zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

 where:

 * _XXX_
-is a HTTP status code returned by the Identity Provider.
+is an HTTP status code returned by the Identity Provider.

 **Explanation**
 The HTTP code will be one from the 40X variants to provide the reason of the failure.

 **Solution**

-Correct the Gateway configuration according to the code returned byu the OIDC Identity Provider.
+Correct the Gateway configuration according to the code returned by the OIDC Identity Provider.

 ### The access token validation fails with HTTP error

 **Symptom**

-The OIDC provider returns HTTP 40x error code.
+The OIDC provider returns an HTTP 40x error code.

 **Explanation**

-The client application is not properly configured in API ML Gateway.
+The client application is not properly configured in the API ML Gateway.

 **Solution**
-Check that the `client_id` and `client_secret` as configured in API ML Gateway correspond to the `client_id` and `client_secret` of the client application as configured in the OIDC provider.
+Check that the `client_id` and `client_secret` configured in the API ML Gateway correspond to the `client_id` and `client_secret` of the client application as configured in the OIDC provider.